richplastow/qik-test-2/README.md

     }
 ```

+- GitHub highlights the code here
-- Atom highlights the code here.
+- Atom highlights the code here
+- Sublime 2 does a bad job of this - maybe an update is in order..?
+- Visual Studio Code understands 'js' but not 'JavaScript'